 A lot of pedals have no ratio control, and a lot of them don't even state their ratio range (or fixed setting) in the specs advertised by the manufacturer.
 So you may have to do some research to find out whether a given pedal will work as a limiter.
 A lot of popular compressors for bass today are pre-set with a very low ratio, and are not suited for limiting big peaks.
 And you can't make any assumptions just based on whether the pedal has the word "compressor" or "limiter" painted on it.
-For example, the Boss LMB-3 is marketed as a limiter, but it has a wide range of control over the ratio, so it can be used for any sort of compression; whereas the Boss CS-3 is marketed as a compressor, but it has an extremely high ratio, so it is really more of a limiter.
+For example the Boss LMB-3 is marketed as a limiter, but it has a wide range of control over the threshold and ratio, so it can be used for any sort of compression; whereas the Boss CS-3 is marketed as a compressor, but it just has an extremely high ratio, so in that way it's closer to a limiter.

 It's also the case that many compressors use a "feed back" circuit which increases sustain, while many limiters use a "feed forward" circuit which does not sustain so much.
 But again, you can't assume one way or the other just based on the word compressor or limiter printed on the box.
 So the difference boils down to the pre-set or adjustable amount of the ratio, and whether you are able to adjust the other parameters to achieve a specific compression goal.